CMHA Get Set & Connect Program

 • Weekly discussion groups

-• All members of the UBC community, including academics, staff, and students
+• Open to all members of the UBC community, including academics, staff, and students

-Office is open Monday to Friday from September to April (except during exams and holiday breaks); hours vary.
+Office is open Monday to Friday from September to April (except during exams and holiday breaks).

 2SLGBTQAI+ Support Now